j-hc/revanced-magisk-module/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
 Only use this repository.
 I am not responsible for anything they may contain.
 #### ⚠️ Only non-root releases (Magisk's are disabled)

-You can see the patches applied for [Revanced](https://github.com/kevinr99089/revanced.extended/blob/main/config.toml) and for [ReVanced Extended](https://github.com/kevinr99089/revanced.extended/blob/main/config-rv-ex.toml)
+You can see the patches applied for [ReVanced Extended](https://github.com/kevinr99089/revanced.extended/blob/main/config-rv-ex.toml)

 - Available Apps: YouTube (Ex), YT Music (Ex).